rmonbri/Coursework-Data-Engineering-Week-5/short-term-db/README.md

 ## Schema

-ERD Diagram can be found [Here](https://drawsql.app/teams/sigma-labs-37/diagrams/lmnh-plants).

 ERD Diagram:
-This is the schema for the short term db and should match it exactly.
+This is the schema for the short-term database and should match it exactly.
 ![ERD Diagram](../assets/ERD.png)